Barbara-Monzu/mienteme/README.md

 ### Additional info

-This project has been developed by Guido Crespo, and Bárbara Monzú as the final project of Ironhack's Web Development Bootcamp and it has been created in two weeks.
+This project has been developed by Guido Crespo and Bárbara Monzú as the final project of Ironhack's Web Development Bootcamp and it has been created in two weeks.